Tsarist autocracy: Features

 The tsar himself, the embodiment of sovereign authority, stood at the center of the tsarist autocracy, with full power over the state and its people.
-The autocrat delegated power to persons and institutions acting on his orders, and within the limits of his laws, for the common good of all Russia.
-The tsar was metaphorically a father, and all of his subjects were his children; this metaphor even appeared in Orthodox primers, and is remembered in the common Russian expression "царь-батюшка" tsar-batyushka ("tsar-dear father").
+The autocrat delegated power to persons and institutions acting on his orders, and within the limits of his laws.
+The tsar was metaphorically a father and all of his subjects were his children; this metaphor even appeared in Orthodox primers, and is remembered in the common Russian expression "царь-батюшка" tsar-batyushka ("tsar-dear father").

-Furthermore, contrary to the movement for separation of church and state in West European monarchies, the Russian Empire combined monarchy with the supreme authority on religious issues (see Church reform of Peter I and caesaropapism for details).
+Unlike the movement for separation of church and state in West European monarchies, the Russian Empire combined monarchy with the supreme authority on religious issues (see Church reform of Peter I and caesaropapism for details).

-Another key feature related to patrimonialism.
-In Russia the tsar owned a much higher proportion of the state (lands, enterprises, etc.) than did Western monarchs.
+In Russia, the tsar owned a much higher proportion of the state (lands, enterprises, etc.) than did Western monarchs.

+Support by intellectuals

 The tsarist autocracy had many supporters within Russia.
 Major Russian advocates and theorists of the autocracy included writer Fyodor Dostoyevsky, Mikhail Katkov, Konstantin Aksakov, Nikolay Karamzin, Konstantin Pobedonostsev and Pyotr Semyonov.
-They all argued that a strong and prosperous Russia needed a strong tsar, and that philosophies of republicanism and liberal democracy were alien to it.
+They all argued that a strong and prosperous Russia needed a strong tsar and that philosophies of republicanism and liberal democracy were alien to it.

 Influences

-Some historians see the traditions of tsarist autocracy as partially responsible for laying groundworks for the totalitarianism in the Soviet Union.
+Some historians see the traditions of tsarist autocracy as partially responsible for laying the groundwork for the totalitarianism in the Soviet Union.
 They see the traditions of autocracy and patrimonialism as dominating Russia's political culture for centuries; for example, Stephen White is described as "the most consistent" defender of the position that the uniqueness of Russian political heritage is inseparable from its ethnic identity.
 In White's opinion, autocracy is the defining factor in the history of Russian politics.
-He wrote that Russian political culture is "rooted in the historical experience of centuries of absolutism."
+He wrote that Russian political culture is "rooted in the historical experience of centuries of absolutism".
 Those views had been challenged by other historians, for example, Nicolai N. Petro and Martin Malia (as cited by Hoffmann).
 Richard Pipes is another influential historian among non-specialists who holds the position about the distinctness of Russian history and political system, describing the absolutism of the Muscovite political system as "patrimonial", and saw the stability of the Soviet Union in the fact that Russians accepted the legitimacy of this patrimonial organization.

-Some historians have pointed to a racial element in the concept.
-For example, American Cold War analysts, including George Kennan, linked the Soviet government's autocratic rule to Tatar influences during its history, and biographies of Russian leaders often stressed their possible Asiatic ancestries.
-They maintained that Asiatic influences rendered the Russians, along with the Chinese, untrustworthy.